Air France: Outsourcing

-In 2010 Air France migrated from an internally managed Passenger service system (Alpha3) that manages reservation, inventory and pricing to an external system (Altéa) managed by Amadeus.
+In 2010 Air France migrated from an internally managed passenger service system (Alpha3) that manages reservation, inventory and pricing to an external system (Altéa) managed by Amadeus.
 In rail ventures, Air France and Veolia are looking into jointly operating high-speed rail services in Europe.
 Routes have become available to operators in accordance with European rail liberalisation on 1 January 2010.

 Livery

 Air France's present livery is a "Eurowhite" scheme, comprising a white fuselage with the blue Air France title and design.
 The tail is white with a series of parallel red and blue lines across the tail at an angle, and a small European flag at the top.
-The engines have the old Air France (and formerly Air Orient) logo painted on, however that has only happened on recent aircraft.
+The engines have the old Air France (and formerly Air Orient) logo painted on, though only on newer aircraft.
 This livery has been in use since the late 1970s.
 Prior to the "Eurowhite" livery, Air France aircraft had a bare-metal underside, extending up to a blue cheat-line that ran across the cabin windows.
 Above the cheat-line the fuselage was again white, with Air France titles and a French flag.
-The tail was white with two thick blue lines, which tapered from the rear of the tail and met at point towards the front bottom.
+The tail was white with two thick blue lines, which tapered from the rear of the tail and met at a point towards the front bottom.
 This basic livery, with minor variations, would appear on all post-war Air France aircraft until the late 1970s.

 In January 2009, to coincide with Air France's new logo, a new livery was unveiled.
 Air France rolled out its new livery on 11 February 2009.
-The 2009 livery saw the tail slightly changed; there are now 3 blue bars running down instead of 4 previously.
+The 2009 livery saw the tail slightly changed; there are now three blue bars running down instead of the previous four.
 The bars also now curve at the bottom, reflecting the design of the logo.
 In 2017, Air France received their first Boeing 787 with a revised livery which included larger Air France titles.
 In 2019, Air France revised the livery with the arrival of the Airbus A350, with blue winglets featuring the hippocampe ailé.
-This coincided with reintroducing practice of naming each of their aircraft, with the name written under the front cabin windows, the first A350-900 was named after the city of Toulouse.
+This coincided with reintroducing the practice of naming each of their aircraft, with the name written under the front cabin windows; the first A350-900 was named after the city of Toulouse.
+In 2021, Air France once again revised the livery, while most elements were still identical to the 2019 version, the hippocampe ailé icon is now added between cockpit windows and front cabin doors, replacing the SkyTeam logo.
+The aircraft type, SkyTeam logo and Air France-KLM logo now feature at the back of the fuselage.